Das häßliche Mädchen: Background and reception

 The male lead, Max Hansen, was reputed to be part-Jewish and the previous year had performed a comic song implying that Hitler was homosexual; at the opening, in a riot orchestrated by the Nazis, members of the audience attacked him as "too Jewish", shouting "We want German movies!
 We want German actors!", and he was pelted with tomatoes.
 Rotten eggs were thrown at the screen.
 In the words of the review in Film-Kurier:[W]histling was heard from various sides.
 The applause stopped.
 The whistling continued.
 The curtain remained closed because rotten eggs were thrown at the stage.
 Someone called from the balcony: "We want German movies!
 We want German actors!
 We do not need Jewish actors, we have enough German actors!
 Aren't you ashamed, German women, to applaud Jewish actors?
 Oust the Jew Max Hansen, who only six months ago sang a couplet about 'Hitler and Little Cohn' in a cabaret!"Hansen also soon left Germany, for Vienna and then Denmark.

 Dolly Haas was an exclusively comedic actress with an androgynous persona well suited to a film about appearance and the performance of identity; there were rumours about her racial heritage, too, but they were squashed with statements that she came "from a good Aryan family".
 Upset by the treatment of her co-star, she accepted an invitation to work in England in 1934 and left Germany for good in 1936.

 The film did receive praise for its humour, and reviews included phrases such as "pleasant", "amusing" and "full of delightful ideas".
 The Film-Kurier review noted that there was applause when the film ended, and an ovation for Haas, before she brought out Hansen.
 During this transitional year, Nazi control over the film industry had yet to be consolidated and practices and attitudes varied.
-Otto Wallburg was Jewish and was to die in Auschwitz, but continued to work in films in Germany until 1936 under the exemption for veterans of the First World War; in this film his role was simply characterised in the press as a typically sex- and money-obsessed member of the Berlin nouveau riche.
+Otto Wallburg was Jewish and was to die in Auschwitz, but continued to work in films in Germany until 1936 under the exemption for veterans of the First World War; in this film, his role was simply characterised in the press as a typical sex- and money-obsessed member of the Berlin nouveau riche.